CrowdStrike/crimson-falcon/docs/FalconContainerImage.md

 > <DomainExternalQueryResponse> read_registry_entities(opts)

-Retrieve registry entities identified by the customer id
+Retrieves a list of registry entities identified by the customer id.
+Maximum page size: 5,000

 ### Examples